make2explore/KR260-ROS2-Tutorial/setup-guide/README.md

 # Troubleshooting

-If ROS commands are not found, load the ROS environment manually:
+If you get error like : ROS commands are not found, load the ROS environment manually:

 ```
 source /opt/ros/humble/setup.bash